Eurelis/file_history/README.md

 and the Drupal saving it as file ( with fid).
 The goal are to permit a specific and hard content control of data upload before the file saving.

+The ``create_missing`` item permit to autorize the field to save in Drupal the files present in the folder which not exist in in Drupal.
+That can be use full if you folder received files from a another source than Drupal like a shell script.

 ## 3. Content validator